Step-down nurse salary: what PCU nurses earn in 2026

 New York City, NY: NYC hospitals pay above the New York State mean.
 NYSNA union contracts at large NYC health systems set strong wage floors.
 Cost of living offsets some of the gain, but nurses in Manhattan and surrounding boroughs consistently earn above $110,000.

-Portland, OR: Oregon’s RN mean wage of $120,470 (BLS OES May 2024) reflects a strong union environment and relatively high cost of living.
+Portland, OR: Oregon’s RN median wage of $129,010 (BLS OEWS May 2025) reflects a strong union environment and relatively high cost of living, and now ranks third in the country behind only California and Hawaii.
 OHSU and Legacy Health are the major PCU employers.
+Oregon’s HB 2697, signed in August 2023, phased in nurse-to-patient ratios from June 2024, with the general medical-surgical ratio tightening from 1:5 to 1:4 on June 1, 2026.

 Travel step-down nursing pay